 Loss severity/recovery rate: The projected loss severity/recovery rate reflects the estimated loss that will be realized given expected defaults.
-Loss severity is generally applied to collateral within asset-backed securities while the recovery rate is the analogous pricing input for corporate or sovereign credits.
-Recovery is the reverse of loss severity, so a 100% recovery rate is the equivalent of a 0% loss severity.
-Increases in loss severity levels/decrease in recovery rates will result in lower expected cash flows into the structure upon the default of the instruments.
-In general, a significant decrease (increase) in the loss severity in isolation would result in significantly higher (lower) fair value for the respective asset-backed securities.
+Loss severity is generally applied to collateral within asset-backed significant decrease (increase) in the loss severity in isolation would result in significantly higher (lower) fair value for the respective asset-backed securities.
 The impact of a change in recovery rate on a credit derivative position will depend upon whether credit protection has been bought or sold.